mihail-konoplitskyi/4KSOFT-XCode-Templates/README.md

 [![Platforms](https://img.shields.io/badge/license-MIT-blue)](https://img.shields.io/badge/license-MIT-blue) [![Join the chat at https://gitter.im/XCode-Templates/XCode_Templates](https://badges.gitter.im/XCode-Templates/XCode_Templates.svg)](https://gitter.im/XCode-Templates/XCode_Templates?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 XCode Templates was created to save time for iOS/MacOS developers that are usually spending time copy-pasting same code from another projects just to create new screen with simple UI elements.
 With XCode Templates this process can be significantly automated.
+It automatically creates MVP components for a new screen: programmatical view, view controller, helpers, services, extension, models, etc.

 The main idea is to create All-in-One solution where developer will be able to select template, UI framework (UIKit/SwiftUI) and select needed architecture (MVC/MVP/MVVM/VIPER).
 In every template I'm using only programmatical view, no xib/storyboard.